scribe-org/Scribe-Android/CONTRIBUTING.md

     - Press the play button marked "Run App"
     - From here code edits that are made will be reflected in the app each time it is ran

+> [!NOTE]
-[!NOTE] Feel free to contact the team in the Android room on Matrix if you're having problems getting your environment set up!
+> Feel free to contact the team in the [Android room on Matrix](https://matrix.to/#/#ScribeAndroid:matrix.org) if you're having problems getting your environment setup!

 ## Pre-commit Hooks [`⇧`](#contents)

-To maintain a clean and consistent codebase, Scribe-Android uses **pre-commit hooks**.
+Scribe-Android uses pre-commit hooks to maintain a clean and consistent codebase.
 These hooks help automatically check for issues such as formatting, trailing whitespace, and linting errors.
 Here's how to set up pre-commit for Scribe-Android:

 1. Install `pre-commit` by running: